ignite/cli/docs/guide/scavenge/07-keeper.md

 ## Commit Solution

-Make the required changes in the `x/scavenge/keeper/msg_server_commit_solution.go` file so the commit solution method can manage the following:
+Commit solution method should do the following:

 * Check that commit with a given hash doesn't exist in the store
 * Write a new commit to the store